Set up a third-party internet connection

 Contact the operator and make sure they have made the settings on their side:

-- assigned to the router an IP address from the Direct Connect subnet that you plugged into a global router.
-The address must not be the same as the gateway address and service addresses you selected when connecting.
-You can view the gateway address and service addresses in the control panels: from the top menu, press Products→ Selectel Global Router → router page → open the network card to which the subnet belongs → field Gateway.
+- assigned to the router an IP address from the Direct Connect subnet that you connected to the global router.
+The address must not be the same as the gateway address and service addresses you selected when you connected.
+You can view the gateway address and service addresses in the control panel: from the top menu, click Products→ Selectel Global Router → Router page → open the card of the network to which the subnet belongs → the Gateway field.

 - configured the router to NAT from an IP address on the Direct Connect subnet to a public IP address from its address pool.